stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 ## Method 2: Clone the GitHub Repository
 Clone the [repo](https://github.com/stevekerrick/GraphqlToTsql),
-and include project `GraphqlToTsql` in your solution.
+and copy project `GraphqlToTsql` into your solution.
+It targets `.NET Standard 2.0` and has a small number of Nuget dependencies.
 </div>

 <div markdown="1">